husainmade/PriceBook/README.md

 Detected pricing is shown in a review screen before anything is added, allowing you to check and edit every entry.

-Camera captures can be cropped and rotated before processing.
+Images from the Gallery and Camera can be **cropped and rotated** before processing.

-Discount and GST are entered manually during photo-based entry, with GST options for **0%, 5%, and 18%**.
+Discount and GST can be entered manually during photo-based entry, with GST options for **0%, 5%, and 18%**.

 **Always double-check every entry before adding.
 Photo reading can occasionally misread item names or rates.**